- Beelance

 modem_apn

-: The APN of your connectivity provider (TM
+: The APN of your connectivity provider (example:TM

 for Things Mobile,onomondo